09 Aug Biobased Epoxy Resins available at SPECIFIC POLYMERS

 [1] Caillol, S. et al. Understanding glycidylation reaction for the formation of pure mono, diglycidyl and dual monomers as glycidyl methacrylate of vanillyl alcohol.
 J Appl Polym Sci 140, e53596 (2023).

 SPECIFIC POLYMERS has been actively exploring these pathways to identify the most promising resources for producing bio-based DGEVA.
-In 2023-2024, SPECIFIC POLYMERS successfully achieved the first production batches of bio-based DGEVA.
-This innovative product, available under the reference SP-9S-5-005_B, is supplied in quantities ranging from 10g to 50g, with bulk orders available upon request.
+In 2023–2024, SPECIFIC POLYMERS successfully achieved the first production batches of bio-based DGEVA.
+This innovative product is now available in two versions: DGEVA BIO (100% bio-based) and DGEVA BIO 4 (40% bio-based).
+DGEVA BIO is available up to 1kg and DGEVA BIO4 up to 5kg.

-It’s worth highlighting that this biobased grade offers properties equivalent to its petro-based counterpart (SP-9S-5-005).
-It is a solid that melts around 50°C to 60°C and demonstrates relatively low viscosity at 60°C to 80°C (10-50 cP·s).
-The typical epoxy index ranges from 6.8 to 7.5 meq/g (EEW of approximately 135-150).
-Moreover, when combined with suitable hardeners, it can achieve glass transition temperatures ranging from 50°C to 150°C.
+It’s worth highlighting that the biobased grades offer properties equivalent to their petro-based counterpart (SP-9S-5-005).
+They are solids that melt at approximately 50°C to 60°C and exhibit relatively low viscosity at 60°C to 80°C (10–50 cP·s).
+The typical epoxy index ranges from 6.8 to 7.5 meq/g, corresponding to an EEW of approximately 135–150.
+Moreover, when formulated with appropriate hardeners, they can reach glass transition temperatures ranging from 50°C to 150°C.

 Biobased DGEI – Diglycidyl Ether of Isosorbide